Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO: Related Work

+Due to page limit, a comprehensive review of related work is deferred to Appendix~\ref{sec:supp_related_works}.
 Here, we focus on comparing with the most relevant prior study, \citet{nika2024reward}.
 First, unlike \citet{nika2024reward} which chooses the un-regularized value function as the performance metric, we adopt the regularized version for two reasons: 1) it is the shared original optimization goal of RLHF and DPO, so our choice is to ensure fairness; 2) it can help circumvent the unavoidable policy bias in the unregularized version.
 Second, we provide an analysis of model mis-specifications under exact optimization, \textit{i.e.}, more detailed comparative analysis on reward approximation error and $\mathcal O(\kl{\pi_{\theta_\textup{DPO}}}{\pi^\star})$ when $n$ is large enough, and we are not limited to linear model classes.
-Third, we improve the statistical analysis of \citet{nika2024reward} on DPO~($\Theta(d_P/\beta n)$) and RLHF~($\Theta(\sqrt{d_R/n})$), and show that even when $d_P=d_R=d$ and under realizability assumption, there can still be a large gap between DPO~($\Omega(d/n)$) and RLHF~($\tilde{\mathcal O}(k\log d/n)$) where $k \ll d$ is the parameter sparsity.
+Third, we improve the statistical analysis of \citet{nika2024reward} on DPO~($\Theta(d_P/n)$) and RLHF~($\Theta(\sqrt{d_R/n})$), and show that even when $d_P=d_R=d$ and under realizability assumption, there can still be a large gap between DPO~($\Omega(d/n)$) and RLHF~($\tilde{\mathcal O}({k\log d/n})$) in reward recovery where $k \ll d$ is the parameter sparsity.

-\textbf{Concurrent works.} We also acknowledge two concurrent works~\citep{Razin2025WhyIY,Gopalan2025WhyDI}, which both show that DPO is not an idealized estimator for reward modeling.
-We differ in approaches: \citet{Razin2025WhyIY} study learning dynamics, and \citet{Gopalan2025WhyDI} propose a geometric characterization.
+\textbf{Concurrent works.} We also acknowledge several concurrent works~\citep{Razin2025WhyIY,Gopalan2025WhyDI,Ackermann2025OffPolicyCR}, which all show that DPO is not an idealized estimator for reward modeling.
+We differ in goals and approaches: \citet{Ackermann2025OffPolicyCR} focus on how to fix this issue through off-policy correction, \citet{Razin2025WhyIY} study learning dynamics, and \citet{Gopalan2025WhyDI} propose a geometric characterization.